-Lightroom Classic CC integrates with Adobe Photoshop, also part of the Adobe Photography Plan, so that you can send them to Photoshop for further editing from within Lightroom and the edited versions are automatically returned to the Lightroom catalog as new images alongside the original.
-Many third party software publishers make Lightroom plug-ins too, so you can use the DxO Nik Collection plug-ins or Alien Skin Exposure X4.5 from within Lightroom too.
+Lightroom Classic integrates with Adobe Photoshop, also part of the Adobe Photography Plan, so that you can send images to Photoshop for further editing from within Lightroom and the edited versions are automatically returned to the Lightroom catalog as new images alongside the original.
+Many third party software publishers make Lightroom plug-ins too, so you can use the DxO Nik Collection plug-ins or Alien Skin Exposure X5 from within Lightroom too.

 Even better, you can choose Collections to synchronise with Lightroom Web and Lightroom Mobile too.
 These Collections and the images inside them can then be viewed and edited in a web browser and on a mobile device via the Lightroom Mobile app.

-Here is a key difference between Lightroom Classic CC and Lightroom CC, though.
-Lightroom Classic CC synchronises lower-resolution ‘smart previews’ via the cloud, so that although any adjustments you make on other devices are synchronised back to the main library, if you want a full-resolution version of any image, you’ll still need to get it from the Lightroom catalog on your main computer.
+Here is a key difference between Lightroom Classic and the new Lightroom CC, though.
+Lightroom Classic synchronises lower-resolution ‘smart previews’ via the cloud, so that although any adjustments you make on other devices are synchronised back to the main library, if you want a full-resolution version of any image, you’ll still need to get it from the Lightroom catalog on your main computer.

 Lightroom CC works differently.
 Here, all your images are stored in their original format at full resolution on Adobe’s Creative Cloud servers.
 This means your entire image library (not just synchronised Collections) is available everywhere, but it takes a lot of online storage space which you have to pay extra for.

 For many photographers, the lower-resolution Smart Previews and selective Collection synchronisation offered by Lightroom Classic CC will be enough.